 In addition to importing grades from Canvas Gradebook into GradePage, you also have the option to import grades from a CSV file.
 The file must be correctly formatted and can include 4.0 grades, percentages, and letter grades like CR and NC.

 Files imported to GradePage must be in .csv format.
 The import will not accept Excel file types such as .xlsx or .xls.
 The CSV must contain at least two columns: a column for student identifier and a column for class grades.
+It is fine for you to include other columns, as long as these two columns with valid headings are there.

 When you export the CSV of your Canvas Gradebook it may contain many columns, depending on your Gradebook settings, the number of assignments, and the number of assignment groups.
 If you see a blank row after row 1, do not worry about it; the empty row will not impact your upload.
 For importing into GradePage, the CSV must contain at least two columns: a column for student identifier and a column for class grades.